opensearch-project/documentation-website/_opensearch/supported-field-types/object.md

 Value | Description
 :--- | :---
 `true` | New fields can be added to the mapping dynamically.
+This is the default.
 `false` | New fields cannot be added to the mapping dynamically.
 If a new field is detected, it is not indexed or searchable.
 However, it is still retrievable from the _source field.
 `strict` | When new fields are added to the mapping dynamically, an exception is thrown.
 To add a new field to an object, you have to add it to the mapping first.

-Inner objects inherit the `dynamic` parameter value from their parent, unless they declare their own `dynamic` parameter value.
+Inner objects inherit the `dynamic` parameter value from their parent unless they declare their own `dynamic` parameter value.
 {: .note }